Robert Paul (figure skater)

-Robert Paul (born June 2, 1937) is a Canadian former pair skater.
+Robert Paul (June 2, 1937 – December 19, 2024) was a Canadian pair skater.
 He teamed up with Barbara Wagner in 1952.
 They became the 1960 Olympic champions, four-time World champions, and five-time Canadian national champions.
 After retiring from competition, the pair toured with Ice Capades.

+Biography

 Paul choreographed for Peggy Fleming, Dorothy Hamill, Linda Fratianne, and Donny and Marie.
 He was one of Mirai Nagasu's coaches.
 He appeared in the Bewitched episode "Samantha on Thin Ice".

+Paul starred in the first full-length television skating special in Canada, "Planet Ice".

+Paul died in Minneapolis, Minnesota on December 19, 2024, at the age of 87.